SmartTokenLabs/TokenScript/doc/design_paper.md

 Observing the desirable integration, we can see TBML has to satisfy the following needs:

 - allow token actions to be defined.
-In the case of delivery, "redeem" action, which may be done with QR code or NFC, "authorise action", for someone else to pick up a delivery.
+In the case of shipping token, "redeem" action, which may be done with QR code or NFC, "authorise action", for someone else to pick up a delivery.

 - allow blockchain functions to be accessed in the action.

 - allow web functions to be accessed in action

 - allow token status to be updated, through web api or signed message (more on that later).

 A combined example.